Why You Should Stop Delaying Your Divorce and Get On with It Already

 We know that sometimes, divorce gets complicated, so we provide you the option to get expert help along the way.
 We just don't think it's reasonable for you to pay for it until and unless you need it.
 Besides, even well-intentioned lawyers ramp up conflict where there doesn't need to be.

 Regardless of which plan and optional services you select, there is no expensive retainer required to work with us.
 And, on your instruction, our Hello Divorce team will work with both of you, making the divorce process transparent, affordable, and convenient.
 Really.

 Divorce doesn't have to take forever, and it doesn't have to cost you everything.
 You can find a process that works for your situation, whether that's divorce through mediation or through an online divorce platform like Hello Divorce.

-And if you (and ideally, your spouse) arm yourselves with information and an understanding of the process, you'll both feel empowered and in control, which will keep conflict and costs low.
+When you arm yourself with information and an understanding of the process, you'll feel empowered and in control, which will keep conflict and costs low.
 It's time to move forward and stop delaying your divorce.
 Do the research, initiate the paperwork, and start your next chapter so you can finally live the life you've been envisioning for yourself.

 Ready to go?
 Get started with a free 15-minute call with one of our account coordinators, who can help you access all the information you need to get (and keep) your divorce on track.